Last updated: March 12, 2026

 Here are 5 questions to help you consider if a half marathon is a good fit for you.

-Who is the 6 Week Half Marathon Training Plan not ideal for?
+The 6 Week Half Marathon Training Plan is not ideal for:

 It can be done, but the plan is more designed to just bring you to the finish line and that is why there are only easy runs and endurance building long runs versus a variety of hills, tempos, interval training, etc.